polymathrobotics/replay_testing/README.md

 /tmp/replay_testing/a00a98aa-7f24-45c6-9299-b6232dcd842d/cmd_vel_only/runs/default
 ```

-The guid here is dynamically generated, and within that directory you can find all of your run results under the `runs` subdirectory.
+The guide here is dynamically generated, and within that directory you can find all of your run results under the `runs` subdirectory.

+## Developing

+### Activating Code Standard Hooks

+[Pre-commit](https://pre-commit.com) hooks are provided to maintain code standards for this repository.

+1. If you do not have pre-commit installed, run `python3 -m pip install pre-commit`
+1. For preexisting repositories, you must run `pre-commit install` in that repository
+1. You can automatically install pre-commit for newly cloned repositories by running

+    ```
+ $ git config --global init.templateDir ~/.git-template
+    $ pre-commit init-templatedir ~/.git-template
+    pre-commit installed at /home/asottile/.git-template/hooks/pre-commit
+    ```

+Now all git commits will be automatically gated by the configured checks.

 ## FAQ

 > Why MCAP?

 We've built most of our internal tooling around Foxglove, which supports MCAP best.
 The Foxglove team has published a robust set of libraries for writing and reading MCAP that we've used successfully here.

 > Can this package support other forms of recorded data?
 E.g. *.db3